Year 6 – A Time to Expand Horizons

 In Year 8 & 9, the curriculum introduced in Year 7 is enriched by the introduction of a second modern foreign language: German, Italian or Spanish.

 Years 10-11 – A continuation of the personal and academic growth embedded in the lower years

 As students begin their GCSE studies, the pace and depth of learning increases.

 The curriculum allows for students to follow up to 10 GCSEs.
 The core subjects are English Language, English Literature.
 Maths and Science (either three separate sciences or double science).

-GCSE courses are offered in Art, Business Studies, Classical Civilisation, Computing, DT, Drama, French, Geography, German, History, Italian, Latin, PE, Spanish and Religious Studies.
+GCSE courses are offered in Art, Business Studies, Classical Civilisation, Computing, DT, Dance, Drama, French, Geography, German, History, Italian, Latin, PE, Spanish and Religious Studies.
 Classical Greek runs as a twilight course for our most able scientists and classicists.